Laser Keratosis Removal Sydney

 What Can I Expect in the Treatment?

-Keratoses can be removed within minutes from the face and body with little or no downtime.
-For facial keratoses, laser treatments avoid the scarring from the liquid nitrogen or acid-based chemicals commonly used in many medical clinics.
+Keratoses can be removed within minutes from the face and body.
+For facial keratoses, laser treatments may avoid the scarring from the liquid nitrogen or acid-based chemicals commonly used in many medical clinics.

 While some minor scarring can occur from a laser treatment, this is usually pale white and no larger than the treated area.
 Facial skin heals very well.
 In most cases, you will be unable to detect the original location of the keratosis once the treated area has healed.